 IDESON, JULIA BEDFORD

-IDESON, JULIA BEDFORD (1880–1945).
-Julia Bedford Ideson, pioneer librarian and civic activist, daughter of John Castree and Rosalie (Beasman) Ideson, was born on July 15, 1880, in Hastings, Nebraska.
-She moved to Houston as a child and later attended the first program in library science offered by the University of Texas.
-She was appointed librarian of the new Houston Lyceum and Carnegie Library in 1903 and held this position for more than forty years.
-By the time of her death in 1945, the collection had increased from 13,228 to 265,707 volumes, and annual circulation had risen from 60,000 to 600,000.
-Her efforts to improve physical facilities had resulted in the addition of five branches, a new Central Library in Spanish Renaissance style, and the first municipal bookmobile in the state.
+After graduating from the University of Texas in 1903, and with ample recommendations from her advising professors, Ideson was appointed librarian of the new Houston Lyceum and Carnegie Library (see HOUSTON PUBLIC LIBRARY).
+She held this position for more than forty years and, in anticipation of Houston's rapid growth, engineered a dramatic expansion of the city's public library system.
+By the time of her death in 1945, the library's collection had increased from 13,228 to 265,707 volumes, and annual circulation had risen from 60,000 to 600,000.
+Her efforts to improve physical facilities had also resulted in the addition of five branches, a new Central Library built in Spanish Renaissance style, and the first municipal bookmobile in the state.

 Houston Public Library Collection, Houston Public Library.
 Julia Ideson Collection, Houston Public Library.
 Mary Brown McSwain, Julia Bedford Ideson, Houston Librarian, 1880–1945 (M.L.S. thesis, University of Texas, 1966).
 Ruth West, "Throwing the Torch," Houston Gargoyle, April 21, 1929.
 Who Was Who in America, Vol. 2.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Sharon Bice Endelman, "IDESON, JULIA BEDFORD," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fid01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Sharon Bice Endelman, rev. by R. Matt Abigail, "IDESON, JULIA BEDFORD," accessed July 05, 2020, http://www.tshaonline.org/handbook/online/articles/fid01.